NomadFlow

 CrateRole

-nomadflow-coreConfiguration, data models, shell utilities, git/tmux/ttyd services
+nomadflow-coreConfiguration, data models, shell utilities, git services

 nomadflow-tuiRatatui TUI wizard for interactive setup